Respect your residents with proactive pet policies

 From Old Yeller to Lassie, Americans have a long history of loving their pets.
-According to The Harris Poll, 62 percent of households have at least one pet and 95 percent of pet owners consider pets part of their family.
+According to The Harris Poll, 62% of households have at least one pet and 95% of pet owners consider pets part of their family.

 Responsible pet owners make responsible residents.
 Many community associations have rules related to pets, including restrictions based on size, breed, and number of pets.
 The question is, are these restrictions reasonable?

 Yes, it’s true— pets in communities may lead to differences among community association residents just like other “pet peeves” related to community issues such as noise violations and parking restrictions.
 Like most nuisance issues, these concerns can be easily mitigated by educating residents of the covenants, conditions, and restrictions, the community’s by-laws and rules that should be reasonably enforced by the community’s leadership.

 Creating reasonable rules is the key to coexistence.
 Below are suggestions for keeping your residents safe and sane—while coexisting with our furry family members.